SmartDataInnovationLab/dirhash/README.md

     $ pip install pysha3 pyblake2

-But these need to be available on the spark-workers, otherwise everything will brake
+But these need to be available on the spark-workers, otherwise everything will break

 ## dev notes